ChillWithKanwal/CodeAlpha_Image_Gallery/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Usage

+After starting the application, you can:

+- Browse through the image gallery.
+- Upload new images using the upload button.
+- Use the search bar to find specific images.

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/YourFeature`).
+3. Make your changes and commit them (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature/YourFeature`).
+5. Open a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Feel free to customize this template further to fit your project's specific needs and personality!

 ## Learn More